 Stonegate Homes are proud to work alongside some incredible organisations, athletes and events

-The name of Stonegate Homes will be very visible with pitch side displays, as well as appearing on the front of shirts on a majority of Dorking Wanderers’ community-based teams from ages 4 through to senior level.
-The arrangement will also see Stonegate sponsor training kit for all teams and the prestigious first team Player of the Month and Man of the Match awards.
+The name of Stonegate Homes is very visible at the ground with the eponymous stand being filled every match day and the players entering the pitch through the branded tunnel.
+As well as that, the name appears on the front of shirts on a majority of Dorking Wanderers’ community-based teams from ages 4 through to senior level and our arrangement includes Stonegate sponsoring the training kit for all teams and the prestigious first team Player of the Month and Man of the Match awards.

 “As a locally based company we have been aware of the incredible progress Dorking Wanderers has been making up the league pyramid, putting the town on the map.
 So when we knew there was an opportunity to support the club on the next part of its journey, moving into Meadowbank, we really wanted to be involved,” explains Stonegate Homes’ founder Jeremy Hinds.

 “We absolutely love the new stadium and the chance to be involved with something at the heart of the community is very important to us.”
 Jeremy Hinds adds, “When we met with the volunteers who run Dorking Wanderers, it was immediately clear how much the club meant to them and we hope their passion is shared by more and more Dorking residents as the club continue to grow both on and off the pitch.
 We’re incredibly enthusiastic about the hundreds of players who represent their local club at all levels – as well as the many hundreds more who we hope will make use of the new stadium

 “Dorking Wanderers, Stonegate Homes and Meadowbank are a natural fit,” says the club’s Chairman, Marc White.
 “More than just a football club, as tenants at the new stadium we want to make this public facility work for the entire community, revitalising this part of the town.
 Stonegate have been doing that throughout the South East – they’re the experts.